 A Faculty Guide to Ethical and Legal Standards in Student Hiring

-Students aren't the only one interested in their success; their accomplishments are also very important to the college.
+Students aren't the only ones interested in their success; their accomplishments are also very important to the College.
 Staff members in career services, admissions, development, alumni relations, and you, the faculty, have a direct investment in their achievement.
 The role you play in the employment process complements the role played by career services.
 Occasionally, however, helping students in their job searches can result in unanticipated illegal or unethical actions.
 The National Association of Colleges and Employers (NACE) has a more in-depth guide about this here.

 Departmental Career Programs